smart-on-fhir/cumulus-etl/docs/nlp.md

 but recording metadata like the current time and vendor version in the database along with the results can at least help explain changes over time.

-{: .note }
-Cloud LLM support has not yet been prioritized, and none are currently supported.
-But if a new study did need to talk to a specific vendor, we know how we would integrate it.

 ### cTAKES

 [Apache cTAKES](https://ctakes.apache.org/) is a tried and true method of tagging symptoms in text.